Version 1.0 - April the 15th, 2002

 subdirectories or only in that directory.

-Some sections in the option dialog have been redesigned.
+Some sections in the Options dialog box have been

-You can select the next/previous error/result by using CTRL+Dot(.) or
+You can select the next/previous error/result by using CTRL+Period(.)

 You can define colors for the tags starting with a certain prefix.
 More